Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/misc.md

 TFC.misc.getChunkData(level: LevelReader, pos: BlockPos): ChunkData
 ```

-- `level`: The level to get the data from
+- `level: LevelReader`{: .language-javascript }: The level to get the data from
-- `pos`: The position to get the data from
+- `pos: BlockPos`{: .language-javascript }: The position to get the data from

 ### Rock Data